otapi/Backup2Cloud/README.md

 Currently only Google Drive is supported, but can handle multiple accounts.

 Important: The tool can run only on machine with UI (with JavaScript enabled browser).
 Google doesn't allow to reach personal Google Drive files without UI: 'User data cannot be accessed from a platform without a UI because it requires user interaction for sign-in.'

+## What's new?
+### 1.0.17
+- New: wait some time after deleting a file from GDrive to wait for proper freespace info
+### 1.0.16
+- Fixed: Upload were not skipped when cheskum matched
+- New: creates log file Backup2Cloud.log in home directory

 ## Install and Setup
 Requirements: Python 3.7 with pip and setuptools.
 If not installed, do it on Debian: